SamikshaPJain/CICD-Projects/Netflix_Clone/README.md

 2 SonarQube Scanner (Install without restart)

-3 NodeJs Plugin (Install Without restart)
+3 NodeJs Plugin (Install without restart)

 4 Email Extension Plugin

 ### **Configure Java and Nodejs in Global Tool Configuration**

-Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save
+Go to Manage Jenkins → Tools → Install JDK(17.0.8+1) [adoptium.net] and NodeJs(16.2.0)→ Click on Apply and Save

+Name them as jdk17 and node16 respectively as they are used in the CI/CD pipeline.

 ### SonarQube

-Create the token
+Administration → Security → Users → Create the token

-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
-It should look like this
+Go to Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.

-After adding sonar token

-Click on Apply and Save
+After adding sonar token click on Apply and Save.

-**The Configure System option** is used in Jenkins to configure different server
+**The Configure System option** is used in Jenkins to configure different server Go to Manage Jenkins → System → Search for SonarQube → Add Name = sonar-server, Server URL = http://<ec2-elastic-ip>:9000, Authentication = select the token created earlier.

-**Global Tool Configuration** is used to configure different tools that we install using Plugins
+**Global Tool Configuration** is used to configure different tools that we install using Plugins Go to Manage Jenkins → Tools → Search for SonarQube Scanner → Install Give name as sonar-scanner.

-We will install a sonar scanner in the tools.

-Create a Jenkins webhook

 1. **Configure CI/CD Pipeline in Jenkins:**
 - Create a CI/CD pipeline in Jenkins to automate your application deployment.
+  New Item → Pipeline, Name = netflix

+Paste the below Pipeline Script:
 ```groovy
 pipeline {
     agent any